ladsantos/PoWeRS/README.md

 Latest additions and corrections
 ------------

-* plotter, now, actually do y-axis shifts instead of nothing; it is also implemented in a way to do the multiplicative shifts similar to MOOG
+* plotter, now, actually do y-axis shifts instead of nothing; implementation might not be similar to MOOG's

 Version
 ------------